 Ed Peters has been based in Asia for much of his working

 life.
 Since becoming a journalist, he has freelanced for a vast range of publications around the world, worked fulltime for CNN and edited an architectural magazine.

-His memories of the FCC stretch from drinking in Sutherland House, to the phantasmagorical Saturnalia of Handover Night to more recently when he has been a driving force in helping revamp The Correspondent.
+His memories of the FCC stretch from drinking in Sutherland House in the 1980s, to the phantasmagorical Saturnalia of Handover Night on 30 June 1997, to more recently when he has been a driving force in revamping The Correspondent.

 Members’ suggestions and contributions for future issues are all more than welcome.

 The Foreign Correspondents’ Club was founded in 1943 in Japanese-occupied China during World War II.
 Its first base was in Chongqing, a city controlled by nationalist leader, Chiang Kai-shek.
 As the struggle between the Nationalists and Mao Zedong’s Communists intensified after the invaders were repelled, the Club moved with the action, first to Nanjing, then to Broadway Mansions in Shanghai….